larammerce/docs/8.x/theme-development/articles.md

           |---blog-single.blade.php
 ```

-For more information about template engine basics in Larammerce, see "[Template engine basics](https://docs.larammerce.com/8.x/theme-development/basics.html)".
+For more information about template engine in Larammerce, see "[Template engine basics](https://docs.larammerce.com/8.x/theme-development/basics.html)".

-Now let's display the content of these pages together.

 #### List of categories
 ___